Maryland Divorce Attorneys Fight For Fair Property Division

 Who Is Responsible For Your Debts?

 Debts, like assets, can be marital or nonmarital, based on whether the liability was incurred before or during the marriage and if it is associated with a marital asset.
 A spouse is not liable for contracts made by the other spouse solely in their name or for any debts the other spouse acquired before the marriage.
-A spouse also is not responsible for the other spouse’s business debts or for any court judgments that were entered solely against the other spouse.
+A spouse also is not responsible for the other spouse’s individual or business debts or for any court judgments that were entered solely against the other spouse.
 Your nonmarital property cannot be used to satisfy your spouse’s nonmarital debts.
 At McLeod, Weschler & Yeager, P.C., our team will help you protect the assets that are rightfully yours.

 Can An Asset Be Both Marital And Nonmarital Property?